 In fact, most doctors just chalked my concerns up to “aging” or “being a woman” (keep in mind, I was in my mid-twenties!) and either dismissed me entirely or just threw expensive prescription medication at my symptoms that I'd have to be on for the rest of my life, rather than working to heal the root cause.
 Medications which, by the way, had really extreme and scary side effects, and ultimately didn't even work… and often made me feel even worse!

 After getting fed up, I eventually was blessed enough to find an integrative medicine doctor who really listened to me, discovered the root cause of my symptoms and put me on a path to healing.
 One year later, I had reversed my PCOS, Leaky Gut, hypothyroid and insulin resistance.
 And I did it all NATURALLY!
 (Read all about how I did it in this post.)

 That's a wrap!
-I truly hope you found this guide helpful.
+We truly hope you found this guide helpful!

 Please share any additional tips you have on finding and working with an integrative or functional medicine doctor below!